emmacadavra/ci-portfolio1-spc/README.md

 #### **Form Submission Page**

 The form submission page was created to emulate the experience of submitting a form.
 In this particular instance, because this website is for education purposes and is not designed to collect data, no form method has been defined.
 However, in order to create a professional looking website, the form-submission page acts as a confirmation of form validation that the user can understand.
-It also includes the same header and footer as the main site page, so that the user can quickly and easily navigate back to the homepage and other sections.
+It includes the same header and footer as the main site page, so that the user can quickly and easily navigate back to the homepage and other sections at their convenience.

 (screenshot of form submission page)

+As an additional feature to this page, I added four photographs taken from a recent rehearsal to make the page more interesting to the user, and to give the user who has signed up a further idea of the fun they will have singing with the choir.
+My vision for this section is best displayed at a minimum screen width of 1050px, where all four images form a band across the screen in a way that is reminiscent of photographic film.

+(screenshot of these images at a wider screen width)

+This format does not suit smaller screens, however, so I added two levels of responsive design depending on the width of the user's screen - when on a narrow mobile device, the images appear in a column below the box of confirmation text, while on a tablet screen between 550px and 1050px, the photos appear as a 2x2 grid.

+(screenshots of grid + mobile columns)

 #### **Footer**